-It typically starts during adulthood around age 40 with dystonia, jerky movements (chorea), and mild changes in thinking (cognitive effects).
-Within 20 years it usually begins to affect movement in all the limbs and causes difficulty speaking and resembles Huntington’s disease.
-Cognitive deficits and behavioral issues become major problems with time.
+Within 20 years of onset, neuroferritinopathy usually begins to affect movement in all the limbs.
+It also causes difficulty speaking and resembles Huntington’s disease.
+Cognitive deficits and behavioral issues worsen over time.

 Serum ferritin concentration may be low.
-Eye movements are well preserved throughout the disease course.
+Eye movements are usually not affected throughout the disease course.
 Axonal swellings (neuroaxonal spheroids) may be present.

 Psychometric, physiotherapy, speech therapy and dietary assessments should be made.

-The movement disorder is particularly resistant to conventional therapy, but some response has been recorded with levodopa, tetrabenazine, orphenadrine, benzhexol, sulpiride, diazepam, clonazepam, and deanol in standard doses.
+The movement disorder is particularly resistant to conventional therapy, but records show some patients have responded to levodopa, tetrabenazine, orphenadrine, benzhexol, sulpiride, diazepam, clonazepam and deanol in standard doses.
 [Chinnery et al 2007, Ondo et al 2010].
 Botulinum toxin is helpful for painful focal dystonia.

-Neuroferritinopathy is inherited in an autosomal dominant manner.
-In this case, a person affected with neuroferritinopathy has one working copy and one copy of the gene that has a change or mutation.
+Because neuroferritinopathy is inherited in an autosomal dominant manner, a person affected with neuroferritinopathy has one working copy of the affected gene and one copy that has a change or mutation.
 This single mutation is enough to cause the disease.
-There is a one in two chance (50%) that an affected individual will pass the gene change on to any of his/her children.
-Most individuals diagnosed with neuroferritinopathy have one parent who is also affected.
+There is a one in two chance (50%) that an affected individual will pass the gene change on to his or her children.
+Most individuals diagnosed with neuroferritinopathy have one affected parent.
 The proportion of cases caused by de novo (new) mutations is unknown.

 If the disease-causing mutations have been identified in the family, prenatal diagnosis for pregnancies at increased risk can be done.
 In one test, DNA is extracted from fetal cells obtained by amniocentesis, usually at 15 to 18 weeks’ gestation, and analyzed.
 Or, sampling is done of the chorionic villus, the tiny finger-like projections on the edge of the placenta, usually at 10 to 12 weeks’ gestation.